 - On the Levels tab, check whether the microphone is muted.
 If yes, click the speaker icon to unmute it and drag the volume slider to the max.

 In some cases, Onikuma headset mic not working only occurs in specific applications.
 If so, you should check the application settings and manually set the Onikuma headset as your preferred audio device.

 If this method doesn’t help either, move on to the next fix to check your audio driver.

 Fix 4 – Update your audio driver

-If the audio driver is faulty or outdated, your Onikuma headset mic may constantly act up and the mic isn’t working.
+If the audio driver is faulty or outdated, your Onikuma headset may constantly act up and the mic isn’t working.
 To keep your gaming headset up and running at all times, you should update the audio driver on a regular basis.

 There are mainly two ways you can update your audio driver: manually or automatically.

 Option 1 – Download and install the driver manually

 You can find the most recent correct driver on the website of your headset or computer manufacturer.
 Then download the one that is compatible with your Windows version.

 Once you’ve downloaded the correct driver for your system, double-click the downloaded file and follow the on-screen instructions to install it.